KevinFaustini/pop-sentences/index.md

 ## Surely the least squares are gonna tell us something interesting!

 We want to find how impactful are there features on ones quote popularity, and as such, we runned a few ordinary least squares models on our data.
+First we runned it as it is but we didn't really get good results : about 0.86 for the MSE.
+So we thought, perhaps if we only focus on popular quotes we could get something...
+Well, we used the quotes which are cited more than 100 times and we get some significantly better results : the MSE of our model droppesd to 0.382!
+This is good but still not enough...

-## Let's try more !
+## So... let's try more !

-Since we couldn't find anything impactful, we tried engineer our features : add interaction terms, log transforms...
+Since we couldn't find anything impactful, we tried engineering our features : add interaction terms, log transforms...
 Despite trying to add complexity, our results stay more or less the same.
+First we tried adding each possible second order interaction term, to see if this would improve our results, But no, our MSE doesn't really improve : 0.380 so an improvement of 0.002.
+Meh, not very useful ain't it...

 ## Still nothing, then let's try on more powerful models !

 ## Well, it seems that even powerful models can't explain our theories... so maybe we're not looking at the right things ?